Croatia–Romania relations

 Croatia–Romania relations are the foreign relations between Croatia and Romania.
 Both nations are members of the European Union and NATO.
 Both countries established relations on 29 August 1992.
+Romania has given full support to Croatia's membership in the European Union and NATO.

 History

 During the Second World War, Croatia and Romania, as well as Slovakia, created a pact against Hungarian expansion.
 In addition, during the war, Slovak troops and Croatian air and naval forces operated amicably from Romanian soil.
 A similar pact, the interwar Little Entente, had been signed before between Romania, Yugoslavia (which included most of today's Croatia) and Czechoslovakia.

 Currently, Romania has an embassy in Zagreb and two consulates in Rijeka and Split.
 In the other hand, Croatia has an embassy in Bucharest.
 Croatia and Romania have concluded a total of 47 treaties and acts, of which 38 are in force.

 In 2019, during a meeting between the Croatian foreign minister Marija Pejčinović Burić and her Romanian counterpart Teodor Meleșcanu, they said that "relations between Croatia and Romania are improving".
 Both reported being satisfied with the treatment of their respective minorities.
 They said that Croatia and Romania "share similar goals", such as entering the Schengen Area and eurozone.